You gotta respect the hustle from artists who do it the right way.

 So yeah, it takes a while for artists who want to “make it” in the music business.
 But it’s nice to see it pay off for people like Lainey who made the sacrifices and put in the work and did things the right way.

-And more than 10 years later, she’s sitting here as the reigning CMA New Artist of the Year with a #1 hit, a role in the top TV show in the world, Yellowstone, and two killer albums under her belt.
+And more than 10 years later, she’s sitting here as the reigning CMA New Artist of the Year with multiple #1 hits, a role in the top TV show in the world, Yellowstone, and two killer albums under her belt.

 Like I said, Nashville’s a ten year town – but I would guess that if you asked Lainey, she’d say those 10 years were worth it.